Why Physicians Need A Will And How To Put One In Place

 Every adult should have a will.
 The more complicated your financial situation, the more complicated the document.
 Your lawyer will be able to help you navigate this path and get everything you need in writing.

 The details are where things can get complicated or at least more customized.
-The good news is that crafting a will only takes a few hours of your, and your attorney’s time.
+The good news is that crafting a will only take a few hours of your, and your attorney’s time.
 Then you can simply review and modify the document every few years or when you experience a major life event.
 The best part is that you can then sleep a bit easier knowing that your life’s work will be protected even after you’re gone.